 THL 515 (421).
 Religious Education (3) A study of the theory and practice of religious education, with emphasis on curriculum study, writing lesson plans, teaching practices, and classroom management strategies.
 The course is designed for educators who will work either in Catholic schools or in parish programs.
 The laboratory experience (teaching component) is an important part of this course.
-THL 521 (441).
-Eucharist (3) P/S/H The Eucharist as the central sacrament in thelife of the Church, considered from its biblical, ritual, historical, and theological dimensions.
-An analysis of the structural elements of the rite followed by a survey of the interplay of liturgical traditions, popular piety, theological reflections at critical moments in church history.
-An overall reflection on the pastoral character of eucharistic worship and theology.

-THL 522 (425).
+- THL 521 (441).
+Eucharist (3) P/S/H The Eucharist as the central sacrament in the life of the Church, considered from its biblical, ritual, historical, and theological dimensions.
+An analysis of the structural elements of the rite and a survey of the interplay of liturgical traditions, popular piety, and theological reflections at critical moments in church history. - THL 522 (425).
 Christian Initiation (3) P/H The history, theology and practice of the sacraments of Christian initiation (Baptism, confirmation and Eucharist).
-A study of the historical evolution and contemporary understanding of Christian initiation, including a pastoral commentary on the renewed rites (RCIA/RCIC).
-THL 523 (451).
+A study of the historical evolution and contemporary understanding of Christian initiation, including a pastoral commentary on the renewed rites (RCIA/RCIC). - THL 523 (451).
 Christian Spirituality (3) P/M This course intends to provide an understanding, both intellectual and experiential, of the spiritual life from a Christian perspective.
-The course will focus on major themes of contemporary Christian spirituality as well as investigate selected classics from the history of spirituality.

-THL 525 (455).
-History of Spirituality (3) P/H This course will study the development of major movements and traditions of spirituality throughout the history of Christianity: e.g., Desert Monasticism; Benedictine, Franciscan, Ignatian traditions; Medieval Mysticism; Spanish Mysticism; Pietism; Revivalism.

-THL 526 (440).
+The course will focus on major themes of contemporary Christian spirituality as well as investigate selected classics from the history of spirituality. - THL 525 (455).
+History of Spirituality (3) P/H This course will study the development of major movements and traditions of spirituality throughout the history of Christianity: e.g., Desert Monasticism; Benedictine, Franciscan, Ignatian traditions; Medieval Mysticism; Spanish Mysticism; Pietism; Revivalism. - THL 526 (440).
 Reconciliation (3) P/S As an expression of the atoning work of Jesus Christ, reconciliation stands at the center of Christian belief and practice.
-This course explores the sacrament of reconciliation in its broader theological context from a variety of angles: historical, systematic, liturgical, and pastoral.
-THL 528 (428).
+This course explores the sacrament of reconciliation in its broader theological context from a variety of angles: historical, systematic, liturgical, and pastoral. - THL 528 (428).
 Liturgy, Art & Architecture (3) P A study of the development of the history and theology of Christian worship as embodied in art and architecture.
-Liturgical theology and practice will be examined through an investigation of sacred space.

-THL 529 (425).
-Special Topics in Church and Ministry (1-4) P Topics of current interest such as the new rites of Reconciliation, the revised Code of Canon Law, the diaconate, and the role of women will be examined in an historical perspective.
+Liturgical theology and practice will be examined through an investigation of sacred space. - THL 529 (425).
+Special Topics in Church and Ministry (1-4) P Topics of current interest such as the new rites of Reconciliation, the revised Code of Canon Law, the diaconate, and the role of women will be examined in an historical perspective. - THL 530.

-THL 530.
 Biblical Languages (1) E Introduces students to the Greek and Hebrew alphabets, transliteration, key words, and most basic syntax, and to the use of dictionaries and concordances.
-A purely elective course: does not count toward course work required for completion of any of the theology degrees or certificates.

-THL 531 (232).
+A purely elective course: does not count toward course work required for completion of any of the theology degrees or certificates. - THL 531 (232).
 The Synoptic Gospels (3) B A study of the literary development that culminated in the written Gospels.
-An exposition of the historical-critical and literary tools for studying the Gospels and an in-depth study of each Gospel's unique context, style and themes.

-THL 532 (332).
+An exposition of the historical-critical and literary tools for studying the Gospels and an in-depth study of each Gospel's unique context, style and themes. - THL 532 (332).
 The Johannine Gospel and Epistles (3) B The course presents two complementary aspects of the Johannine writings.
 First, an understanding of this "spiritual" gospel through an analysis of its structure, symbolism, distinct literary traits and theological vision.
-Second, the Johannine Community of the late first century as reflected in John's Gospel and Epistles.
+Second, the Johannine Community of the late first century as reflected in John's Gospel and Epistles. - THL 533 (333).
+The Pauline Letters and Theology (3) B The actual setting of the Pauline Epistles; questions of scientific introduction for each epistle (authenticity, basic structure, integrity, life situation, chief problems, distinctive traits);